archmisha/mediarss/src/main/resources/readme.txt

 about your schedule in the site i think it would be better user experience if the user could choose time zone for the series release.

-keep trying to redownload double episode even when have it

 add kickass torrents parser and add it to torrentz parsing like piratebay - to check need to be able to download how i met your mother s02.e03

 searching for house - gives too many shows suggestions - what to do